rclone/rclone/docs/content/commands/rclone_serve_docker.md

 invalidate the cache.

     --dir-cache-time duration   Time to cache directory entries for. (default 5m0s) --poll-interval duration    Time to wait between polling for changes.
+Must be smaller than dir-cache-time.
+Only on supported remotes.
+Set to 0 to disable. (default 1m0s)

 However, changes made directly on the cloud storage by the web interface or a different copy of rclone will only be picked up once